-Lying in the lap of the Himalayas in the city of Himachal Pradesh, it is here that you can see the nearly extinct Snow Leopard and Himalayan Wolf, visit civilization which are over a 1000 years, the Himalayan Tibetian society and immerse yourself in the local life of the villages which is a unique and enthralling experience.
+Lying in the lap of the Himalayas in the city of Himachal Pradesh, it is here that you can see the nearly extinct Snow Leopard and Himalayan Wolf, visit civilizations that are over 1000 years, the Himalayan Tibetian society, and immerse yourself in the local life of the villages which is a unique and enthralling experience.
 Meet the kindest of individuals who live the harshest of lives.
 "This is a world inside a world," as Rudyard Kipling once depicted it.

-Spiti, initially known as 'Piti' (the centre land), was generally part of Western Tibet.
+Spiti, initially known as 'Piti' (the center land), was generally part of Western Tibet.
 In the eleventh century AD Nimagon, the ruler of Nariss Korssun partitioned his realm among his three children, of which Spiti and Zanskar together framed a different realm.
-Afterwards, Ladakh assumed control over the suzerainty of Spiti and Zanskar, and the territory was controlled by the Nono (more youthful sibling of the King of Ladakh).
+Afterward, Ladakh assumed control over the suzerainty of Spiti and Zanskar, and the territory was controlled by the Nono (a more youthful sibling of the King of Ladakh).

 Camp at Chandratal lake at 14000 feet.